octimot/StoryToolkitAI/README.md

 This tool is written by Octavian Mot, your friendly filmmaker who hates to code and is trying to keep it together as [half of mots](https://mots.us).

-Feel free to get in touch with compliments or why not grab an ax and contribute with ideas or code to procrastinate your real work and feel a bit better about yourself?
+Feel free to get in touch with compliments, criticism, and even weird ideas for new features.
+As a matter of fact, why not grab an axe and start coding to procrastinate your real work and feel a bit better about yourself?

 ---